 A beautiful Edward Lear parrot painting of the red-capped parrot.
 This distinctive bird is not easily confused with other parrot species.

-That is because of its bright crimson crown, green-yellow cheeks, and a distinctive long bill.
+That is because of its bright crimson crown, green-yellow cheeks, and distinctive long bill.
 The wings, back, and long tail are dark green, and the underparts are purple-blue.

 20. Scarlet-collared Parakeet